muratk5n/thirdwave/en/2022/02/h2-end-use.md

 ### Steel Production

 There is already no other option for green steel production other other than hydrogen.
-In traditional steel making, reduction of iron ore is done by heating it together with coal, utilizing a chemical reaction that separates the oxygen from the iron, forming and emitting CO2.
+In traditional steel production, reduction of iron ore is achieved by heating it together with coal, utilizing a chemical reaction that separates the oxygen from the iron, forming and emitting CO2.
 In H2 based production, hydrogen reacts with iron ore similarly to carbon, resulting in the extraction of oxygen.
-But instead of creating CO2, the main by-product is H2O [1].
+But instead of creating CO2, the main by-product is just water [1].

 Euractiv: "Industry sectors like steelmaking traditionally rely on fossil fuels to produce the intense heat and feed the chemical process